shiva16/ccbrmllab/README.md

 # Assignemnt ID7123

-For the IITm students who took the CCBR ML LAB for # credits, the assignemnt questions are below.
+For the IITm students who took ID7123 - CCBR ML LAB for # credits, the assignemnt questions are below.

 # https://sites.google.com/HTIc.iitm.ac.in/mlpracticegroup/home